mheap/nexmo-developer/_use_cases/en/contact-center-client-sdk.md

 You can run the client app on two different devices, and log in as the user `Jane` on one device and the user `Joe` on the other.

-You are now ready to make and receive calls, and add other advanced voice functionality with Nexmo Voice API.
+You are now ready to make and receive calls, and add other advanced voice functionality with the Voice API.

 ## Add Voice Functionality

-Upon Nexmo application creation, you assign an `answer_url` [webhook](/concepts/guides/webhooks) to it.
-The `answer_url` contains the actions that will execute as soon as a call is placed to the Nexmo number assigned to your Nexmo application.
+Upon Vonage application creation, you assign an `answer_url` [webhook](/concepts/guides/webhooks) to it.
+The `answer_url` contains the actions that will execute as soon as a call is placed to the Vonage number assigned to your Vonage application.
 Those actions are defined in the JSON code the `answer_url` returns, which follows the structure of a [Nexmo Call Control Object (NCCO)](/voice/voice-api/ncco-reference).

 Updating the NCCO that returns from your `answer_url` changes the call functionality and allows you to add rich capabilities to your contact center application.